layalbaydoun/WooClap_Analysis/readme.md

 - **Answers per Month** — scatter plot confirming that October and November concentrate the highest answer volumes, likely corresponding to the academic semester peak.
 - **Answers by Day of Week (Kiviat/radar chart)** — shows answers are heavily concentrated on weekdays (Mon–Thu), with a sharp drop on weekends, as expected for classroom activity.

+### Exercise 2 - Method to Identify Sessions (Part 2)

+1. Sessions can be identified by measuring the time gap between answers.
+2. Compute time difference between answers
+3. When the gap exceeds a threshold (e.g., 30 minutes), start a new session

+**This approach allows segmentation of answers into teaching sessions.**

 ## AI Disclosure
+AI tools were used as support to review parts of the code and to better understand certain methodologies (such as data partitioning and session identification).
+All implementations and analyses were validated and fully understood before submission.